IIIF/api/source/api/image/2.1/index.md

 ##  5. Image Information

 Servers _MUST_ support requests for image information.
-The response includes technical properties about the image and may also contain rights and licensing properties, and related services.
+The response includes technical properties about the image and may also contain rights and licensing properties, and services related to it.

 ### 5.1.
 Image Information Request